Joseph Goldsborough Bruff

-Joseph Goldsborough Bruff (also known as J. Goldsborough Bruff; October 2, 1804 – April 14, 1889) was an amateur artist and adventurer as well as a professional draftsman and cartographer.
+Joseph Goldsborough Bruff (October 2, 1804 – April 14, 1889) was an amateur artist and adventurer as well as a professional draftsman and cartographer.
 He attended West Point for two years before becoming a merchant seaman.
 He later served as a draftsman for the United States Navy and a mapmaker for the United States Army.
 In 1849, he formed the Washington City and California Mining Association and led an expedition to California seeking gold.
 He kept a detailed journal of the expedition that was later published in two volumes.
 After returning from California, Bruff worked as an architectural designer in the United States Department of the Treasury.